Chrome://net-internals/#dns - How to Clear DNS Cache on Chrome

 If you are struggling with slow browsing speed, I’ll guide you through using chrome://net-internals/#dns to flush the Chrome DNS cache and speed up your connection.

-Chrome is among the fastest internet browsers, but it can slow down due to internal issues.
+Chrome is one of the fastest internet browsers, but it can slow down due to internal issues.
 Recently, I noticed that some websites take forever to load despite no network or internet issues on my computer.

 After some research, I came to know that this generally happens because of DNS problems and the solution for that is clearing DNS caches.